PrestaShop/open-source/content/project-organization/quality-council/tooling/test-scenarios.md

 The Test Scenarios repository focuses on scenarios written by Software Testers (on a JIRA, not accessible to the public).
 Several tools have been developed:

 * a tool for generating Markdown pages from XRay scenarios on JIRA
-* a tool for synchronising scenarios to be automated or in the process of being automated in issues
+* a tool for synchronizing scenarios to be automated or in the process of being automated in issues
 * a tool for updating a kanban based on the status of scenarios

 ## Schedule

 * Every week day at 06:00 AM (for the generation of Markdown pages)
-* Every week day at 07:00 AM (for the synchronisation of scenarios in issues)
+* Every week day at 07:00 AM (for the synchronization of scenarios in issues)

 ## Code